deatrich/linux-home-server/backups.md

 If you need to recover files from large directory backups then you can copy the files directly from the removable media to your target directories.
+For large directory backups we do not compress the backed up files, since it takes some time and may introduce an additional disk space problem.

 ```shell
 // This example recovers a directory inside the large directory backup of